 The Area Median Income (AMI) for Fresno County is \$80,300 in 2022.
 In 2022, a family of four making \$27,750 or less would be classified as extremely low income in Fresno.
-In the city of Fresno, 15.8 percent of households make less than 30 percent of the AMI, which is considered extremely low income.
+In the city of Fresno, 15.8 percent of households make less than 30 percent of the area median income (AMI), which is considered extremely low income.
 This income equates to a wage of \$14.76 per hour for a single wage-earner, which is below the minimum wage in Fresno (\$15.50 per hour).
 An extremely low-income family of four described above could afford a monthly housing cost of approximately \$694.
 As reported in the regional assessment of fair housing, only 7.0 percent of units in the city of Fresno rent for less than \$1,000 monthly, while 54.0 percent rent for \$1,001 to \$1,500 monthly, 30.0 percent rent for \$1,501 to \$2,000 monthly, and 10.0 percent rent for above \$2,000 monthly, making it very hard for extremely low-income families to afford housing and support themselves.

-As such, most block groups in the city have high levels of poverty on average than other cities in the state, and the overall poverty rate in Fresno is 19.2 percent.
-Despite Fresno being the country's most agriculturally productive region, it has become known for its high levels of poverty and unemployment.
-There are large disparities among racial and ethnic groups with regard to poverty (see Figure 1E-3.6).
-Black or African American, "Other Race," and Hispanic populations experience the greatest rates of poverty in Fresno, while the White population has the least amount of poverty (less than 10 percent) among all population groups.
+As such, Mmost block groups in the city have high levels of exposure to poverty on average than other cities in the state, and the overall poverty rate in Fresno is 19.2 percent.
+Despite Fresno being the country's most agriculturally productive region, it has become known for its high levels of poverty and unemployment.3 There are large disparities among racial and ethnic groups with regard to poverty (see Figure 1E-3.53.6).
+The White population is exposed to the lowest levels of poverty among population groups.
+Black or African American, "Other Race," and Hispanic populations experience the greatest rates of exposure to poverty in Fresno, while the White population has the least amount of poverty (less than 10 percent) among all population groups.
 Exposure to poverty varies by location in the city, with some areas of the city experiencing higher rates of poverty than others.
-Specifically, block groups in south and west Fresno tend to have higher exposure to poverty, while the city's northernmost block groups have relatively low levels of poverty (see Figure 1E-3.7).
+Specifically, block groups in south and west Fresno tend to have higher exposure to poverty, while the city's northernmost block groups have relatively low levels of poverty (see Figure 1E-3.63.7).

-Figure 1E-3.6: Percent of Households in Poverty by Race or Hispanic Origin, Fresno, 2020
+Figure 1E-3.53.6: Percent of Households in Poverty by Race or Hispanic Origin, Fresno, 2020